EdDuarte/living-globe/README.md

 # Future Work

-- allowing the user configuration of the color scales;
+- allow user configuration of color scales;
 - remove dependencies on demographic data, making Living Globe a generic API that allows the input of any kind of data.